- Preventing excessive or unsightly grading, indiscriminate earth moving or removal of trees and vegetation which would scar natural land forms

 - Promoting building design and construction techniques that respond to energy consumption and environmental quality considerations

-- One is under the control of the Development Company ARB (DC-ARB) and it is presently responsible for the newer areas within Woodside.
+- One is under the control of the Development Company ARB (DC-ARB) and it is responsible for the newer areas under development within Woodside

-- The second ARB, which is described further, is under the control of the Property Owners Association (PO-ARB) and is responsible for all other areas within Woodside.
-In accordance with the Covenants, the PO-ARB was established on January 1, 1999.
+- The second ARB, which is described further, is under the control of the Property Owners Association (WPPOA-ARB) and is responsible for all other areas within Woodside.
+In accordance with the Covenants, the WPPOA-ARB was established on January 1, 1999.
 Prior to that date the DC-ARB was the only ARB in operation.
-When newer platted sections reach the point that 65% of the buildable lots have certificate of occupancies, that section’s control will transition from the DC-ARB to the POA-ARB.
+When newer platted sections reach the point that 65% of the buildable lots have certificates of occupancy, that section’s control will transition from the DC-ARB to the WPPOA-ARB.

 - Ensure compliance with the Covenants and Building Guidelines of Woodside Plantation